Delta College (Michigan): History

-Delta College's district had its beginning in 1955 with Saginaw, Midland, and Bay counties making up the district.
-In 1957, the voters of the tri-counties approved the construction of the college, and it opened for classes in 1961.
+Delta College's district had its beginning in 1955, consisting of Saginaw, Midland, and Bay counties.
+In 1957, the voters of these counties approved the construction of the college, and it opened for classes in 1961.
 Delta College replaced Bay City Junior College, established in 1922, because the junior college could no longer support the growing enrollment.
-With Saginaw Valley College established in 1964, later renamed Saginaw Valley State College in 1975, and finally named Saginaw Valley State University.
-In 1987, both Delta College and Saginaw Valley State University form University Center, Michigan.

 In 1967, the college opened two residence halls on the campus.
-Occupancy of the dorms peaked in 1980 at 178 students.
-85 students were in the residence halls in 1990.
-The following year, one of the halls was closed with the second dorm closing in 1993.
+Occupancy of the dorms peaked in 1980 at 178 students but by 1990, that number was down to eighty-five.
+The following year, one of the halls was closed, and the second followed closed in 1993.

 Governance

-Delta College is a community college with its district consisting of Saginaw, Midland and Bay counties.
+Delta College's district consists of Saginaw, Midland and Bay counties.
 The board of trustees is made up of nine trustees, three from each county.

-Downtown Centers
+Downtown centers

 Delta College has remote campuses in each of its three neighboring counties: Delta College Planetarium in downtown Bay City; Delta College Midland Center in downtown Midland; and Delta College Saginaw Center in downtown Saginaw.
 The former Ricker Center in Saginaw was closed following the opening of the Downtown location.

 Athletics

 Delta College offers six varsity sports competing in the NJCAA, and is in the MCCAA's conference.
 The Pioneers compete in men's basketball and women's basketball, baseball, softball, women's soccer and men's golf.
-Delta has won two national championships, in men's basketball in 1989 and softball in 1999.
-The women's soccer team and baseball teams were added as varsity sports during the 2011–2012 academic year.
+Baseball and women's soccer were added as varsity sports during the 2011–2012 academic year.
+Delta has won three national championships: men's basketball in 1989, softball in 1999, and women's soccer in 2024.

 Media

-The college owns and operates WDCQ-TV, the region's PBS station; and WUCX-FM, the NPR affiliate, owned by Central Michigan University (CMU) and co-operated by Delta College and CMU.
+The college owns and operates WDCQ-TV, the region's PBS station, and WUCX-FM, the NPR affiliate, owned by Central Michigan University (CMU) and co-operated by Delta College and CMU.
 Collectively, these stations are known as Delta College Public Media and they serve an audience of 1.2 million people in mid-Michigan.

 The college's student-run newspaper is the Delta Collegiate and has been published since the college opened in 1961.
-The newspaper prints a new issue every two weeks during the fall and winter semester.
-The Library Learning Information Center (LLIC) now has an online archive of the first 50 years of the Delta Collegiate.
+The newspaper prints a new issue every two weeks during the fall and winter semesters.
+The Library Learning Information Center (LLIC) has an online archive of the first 50 years of the Delta Collegiate.